Socrats/randomize-apps-otree/README.md

 1. Configure Session Settings: Ensure that the `app_sequence` in the session configuration includes the apps you want to randomize between the apps `begin-randomize-apps-otree` and `end-randomize-apps-otree`.
 The `begin-randomize-apps-otree` app should be the first app in the sequence.
-2. You must use `RandomAppPage` instead of`Page` in every page that might exit an app(e.g, the past page of the app, or a page with an exiting condition).All you need to do is to import it with `from randomize_apps_api.api import RandomAppPage`.
+2. You must use `RandomAppPage` instead of`Page` in every page that might exit an app (e.g, the past page of the app, or a page with an exiting condition).
+All you need to do is to import it with `from randomize_apps_api.api import RandomAppPage`.

 3. Modify App Pages: In each app that you want to randomize, ensure that the last page or any page with a condition to